-- a.)
-Provide access through the one-stop delivery system, including making the career services (eligibility determination, outreach, initial assessment, labor exchange service, job search, recruitment, referrals, job listings, training provider information, local area performance, supportive service information, financial aid assistance, career planning, financial literacy, and more) that are applicable to the program or activities available at the one-stop centers. - b.)
-Use a portion of the funds available for the program and activities to maintain the one-stop delivery system, including payment of the infrastructure costs of one-stop centers. - c.)
-Enter into a local Memorandum of Understanding (shown by signature on this document) with the local board, relating to the operation of the One-stop system. - d.)
-Participate in the operation of the One-stop system consistent with the terms of this Memorandum of Understanding, the requirements of this title, and the requirements of the Federal laws authorizing the program or activities. - e.)
-Use a common one-stop delivery system identifier (in North Carolina this is NCWorks). - f.)
-Identify strategies to meet the needs of individuals with barriers to employment. - g.)
+- a.) provide access through the one-stop delivery system, including making the career services (eligibility determination, outreach, initial assessment, labor exchange service, job search, recruitment, referrals, job listings, training provider information, local area performance, supportive service information, financial aid assistance, career planning, financial literacy, and more) that are applicable to the program or activities available at the one-stop centers. - b.) use a portion of the funds available for the program and activities to maintain the one-stop delivery system, including payment of the infrastructure costs of one-stop centers. - c.) enter into a local MOU (shown by signature on this document) with the local board, relating to the operation of the one-stop system. - d.) participate in the operation of the one-stop system consistent with the terms of this MOU, the requirements of this title, and the requirements of the Jederal laws authorizing the program or activities. - e.) use a common one-stop delivery system identifier (in North Carolina this is NCWorks). - f.) identify strategies to meet the needs of individuals with barriers to employment. - g.)
 [Additional items here; Example: shared service cost for Center greeter]. - IV.
-Costs of Services (WIOA Regulations 678.700, USDOL December 27, 2016: Infrastructure Funding Guidance)
+Costs of Services (WIOA Regulations 578, 00, DSDOL December 27, 2016: Infrastructure Funding Guidance)

-This section must contain effective time period, infrastructure and shared services budget, identify all one-stop partners/CEO/local Boards participating, and describe the periodic review and reconciliation process to ensure equitable benefit among partners.
+This section must contain effective time period, infrastructure and shared services budget, identify all one-stop partners/CEOs/local Boards participating, and describe the periodic review and reconciliation process to ensure equitable benefit among partners.
 The infrastructure funding agreement (IFA) may have a different effective time period from the duration of the MOU.
 Also, the infrastructure funding agreement must include binding signatories if submitted as a separate document.

 - a.)
-Identification of the infrastructure costs budget, which is a component of the overall one-stop operating budget. - b.)
-If different from Section I above, identify of all one-stop partners, chief elected officials (CEOs), and the Local WDB participating in the infrastructure funding agreement. - c.)
-Describe how the periodic modification and review process to ensure equitable benefit among one-stop partners will be conducted.
-Include a timetable. - d.)
-Provide the process used to reach consensus among all partners when developing the infrastructure funding agreement.
+Identification of the infrastructure costs budget, which is a component of the overall onestop operating budget. - b.)
+If different from Section I above, identify all one-stop partners, CEOs, and the Local WDB participating in the IFA. - c.)
+Describe how the periodic modification and review process to ensure equitable benefit among one-stop partners will be conducted and include a timetable. - d.)
+Provide the process used to reach consensus among all partners when developing the IFA.
 (Or, if applicable, provide assurance that the local area followed the State Funding Mechanism process.) - e.)
 Describe the process to be used among partners to resolve issues related to infrastructure funding during the MOU duration period when consensus cannot be reached.